Peter Riedel

-Peter Riedel (August 1905 – November 6, 1998) was a German gliding champion, and was Air Attaché for the Nazi government in Washington, D.C., before and during World War II.
-Between 1977 and 1985 he published the definitive history of the German gliding movement prior to the war.
+Peter Riedel (August 1905 – November 6, 1998) was a German gliding champion, and served as air attaché for the Nazi government in Washington, D.C., before and during World War II.
+Between 1977 and 1985, he published the definitive history of the German gliding movement prior to the war.

-Riedel was born in Dehlitz, Saxony, his father a Lutheran pastor and his mother a professor of theology at the University of Halle.
-His father suffered bouts of mental illness, and his mother committed suicide, meaning that Riedel was raised for some time by an uncle.
+Riedel was born in Dehlitz, Saxony.
+His father was a Lutheran pastor and his mother was a professor of theology at the University of Halle.
+Due to his father's bouts of mental illness, and his mother's suicide, Riedel was raised for some time by an uncle.